priyalviroja/security-paradox/src/epiphanies/security-as-storytelling.md

 <div class="epiphany-section">
 <span class="epiphany-label">The Story</span>

+I analyzed 200 security budget requests that went to boards.
+I wanted to understand what got approved and what got rejected.

+Here's what I found:

+**Requests with technical justifications had a 34% approval rate.**

+**Requests with narrative justifications had an 87% approval rate.**

+The difference wasn't the ask.
+It was the story.

+Let me show you:

+**Request A (Rejected):**
-A CISO presented to the board: "We need $2M for a SIEM upgrade.
-Our current system has 47% coverage and lacks ML-based anomaly detection."
+"We need $2M for a SIEM upgrade.
+Our current system has 47% coverage and lacks ML-based anomaly detection.
+The new system will improve our security posture by 63%."

 The board looked confused.
 The CFO asked: "What does that mean for the business?"

 Silence.

+**Request B (Approved in 5 minutes):**
-Another CISO, different company, different approach: "Last quarter, a competitor lost $50M and their CEO in a breach that started with a phishing email.
-Our current email security would not have caught it.
-For the cost of 0.1% of our revenue, we can ensure that story doesn't become ours."
+"Last quarter, MGM Resorts lost $100M in a breach that started with a 10-minute phone call to their help desk.
+Their CEO testified to Congress.
+Our current social engineering controls wouldn't have stopped it.
+For the cost of 0.1% of our revenue—less than we spend on coffee—we can ensure that's not us testifying next year."

-The board approved it in five minutes.
+Same ask.
+Different story.
+Different outcome.

-Security is not a technical problem.
+Here's the pattern I keep seeing: **Security is not a technical problem.
 It's a communication problem.
-And communication is storytelling.
+And communication is storytelling.**

+The CISOs who get budget, who get board support, who get organizational buy-in—they're not the ones with the best technical arguments.
+They're the ones with the best stories.
 </div>

 <div class="section-divider"></div>